DNC Releases New Thresholds For November Democratic Presidential Primary Debates

 Regardless, some criticize the requirements and the qualification of billionaire Tom Steyer, who is set to appear in the October debates.

-“At this point, there isn’t much left to be said regarding a set of rules that have allowed a billionaire to bankroll his way onto the debate stage, while governors and senators with decades of public service experience have been forced out of the race,” said Democratic presidential candidate Steve Bullock, who has yet to earn 2 percent in a qualifying poll.
+“At this point, there isn’t much left to be said regarding a set of rules that have allowed a billionaire to bankroll his way onto the debate stage, while governors and senators with decades of public service experience have been forced out of the race,” said Democratic presidential candidate Steve Bullock, who has yet to earn two percent in a qualifying poll.